-Additionally, many Chadic languages employ double negation, though Proto-Chadic negation appears to have been single-marked in clause-final position (Newman 1977).
-In his classic study of negation, Dahl (1979) finds that where there is double negation in his sample, the two negators nearly always surround the verb.
+Additionally, many Chadic languages employ bi-partite negation markers, though Proto-Chadic negation appears to have been single-marked in clause-final position (Newman 1977).
+In his classic study of negation, Dahl (1979) finds that where there is bi-partite negation in his sample, the two negators nearly always surround the verb.
 He takes this to suggest a general tendency for negatives to occur as close to the finite element of the phrase as possible.
 Yet this rarely what happens for Chadic, as the first negator in Chadic often occurs before the subject and the second negator often occurs after the object where the dominant word order is SVO.
 Indeed, Dahl (1979) cites West African languages as typologically unusual among his sample.

 There is still much to be discovered regarding negation in Chadic, including the sources and pathways behind the various forms that occur.